nuel/tjet/README.md

 ## setting up the server
 Think of a mod password and save it to `server/.key`.
-Then, in the server folder, do `npm i` then `npm start`. tjet listens by default on port 9443.
+Then, in the server folder, do `npm i` then `npm start`. tjet listens on port 9443.

 ## setting up the client
 Attach `tjet.css` and `tjet.js` to your page.
 The [socket.io client library](https://cdnjs.com/libraries/socket.io) should also be included.
 Then add a div somewhere with the id `#tjet`.
 This div can be styled however you want.